kevinmiles/Guides/vim/Tutorial.md

     {} for moving paragraphs
     m Bookmark
     ma create a Bookmark a
-    ‘ jump to a bookmakr
+    ‘ jump to a bookmark
     ‘a jump to bookmark a
     :delmarks a delete bookmark a
     `` jump back (two back-ticks)